andrewcooke/choochoo/docs/impulse.md

     This is shown in Figure 1 (the `zero` parameter has the value 2)

     The transformation can be understood in three stages.
-First, values below a threshol (`zero`) are discarded.
-Next, the range from this threashold to zone 6 is normalized to the range 0-1.
+First, values below a threshold (`zero`) are discarded.
+Next, the range to zone 6 is normalized to the range 0-1.
 Finally, this normalized value is raised to the power `gamma`.

     The "gamma correction" is a standard technique for parameterising uncertainty in the shape of a function.
 A value of `gamma`